Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/mac-installing-mariadb.md

 brew install MariaDB
 ```

-This will start a whole series of cool lines in your Terminal which makes you look like hackerman!
-Afterwards MariaDB should run on your Mac.
+This will start a series of cool lines in your terminal, making you look like a hackerman!
+Afterward, MariaDB should run on your Mac.

 ![Hackerman gif](https://media.giphy.com/media/QbumCX9HFFDQA/giphy-downsized-large.gif)